 Terri Argot Gore (Lead Vocals)

 Born and raised near the northern tip of the Appalachians in the Pocono Mountains of Pennsylvania, Terri came by that Bluegrass sound naturally.
 She began singing at a very early age, along with her musically-oriented family, as well as, at her small rural home church.
-She has a passion for singing and writing, and also contributes much of the writing for the songs the band records.
+She has a passion for singing and writing, and contributes much of the writing for the songs the band records.

 Ricky Gore (Upright Bass)